linderkm/python-challenge/README.md

-# python-challenge
+# python-challenge (Kevin Linder)

 This readme includes sources for both scripts required in this assignment (main.py for PyBank) and main.py for PyPoll.

-The sources referenced below are linked to comments in the code, indicated by their number (all references to (1) in the code refer to the source listed at (1) below).
+The sources referenced below are linked to comments in the code, indicated by their number (For example: all references to (1) in the code refer to the source listed at (1) below in the README).
 ------------------------------------------------------------------------------------------------------------

 # Sources for PyBank